 Researchers are still unsure why drinking more water helps a person to lose weight, but many studies show some positive correlation between increased water consumption and weight loss.

 When the stomach senses that it is full, it sends signals to the brain to stop eating.
-Water can help to take up space in the stomach, leading to a feeling of fullness and reducing hunger.
+Water can take up space in the stomach, leading to a feeling of fullness and reducing hunger.

 Some research indicates that drinking water can help to burn calories.

-Water may also temporarily increase the body’s resting energy expenditure, or the number of calories burned while resting.
+Water may also temporarily increase the body’s resting energy expenditure or the number of calories burned while resting.

-Drinking cold water may further enhance water’s calorie-burning benefits, because the body expends energy, or calories, by heating up the water for digestion.
+Drinking cold water may further enhance water’s calorie-burning benefits because the body expends energy, or calories, by heating up the water for digestion.

 When the body is dehydrated, it cannot correctly remove waste as urine or feces.

 Water helps the kidneys to filter toxins and waste while retaining essential nutrients and electrolytes.
 When the body is dehydrated, the kidneys retain fluid.